AeroMAPS/AeroMAPS/docs/books/documentation_impacts.md

 CO<sub>2</sub> emissions.
 So-called equivalent carbon budgets are then calculated.
 For this purpose, a global equivalent gross carbon budget $EGCB$ is calculated via the following equation, which has been adapted from simplified models for estimating carbon budgets described in {cite}`rogelj2019estimating`.
-The value of the TCRE (Transient Climate Response to cumulative carbon Emissions) depends on the percentile considered, with median estimates on the order of 0.45°C/1000GtCO<sub>2</sub>.
+The value of the TCRE (Transient Climate Response to cumulative carbon Emissions) depends on the percentile <!--of what--> considered, with median estimates on the order of 0.45°C/1000GtCO<sub>2</sub>.
 The $T_{non-CO_2}$ term depends on the temperature objective considered: it is for example equal to 0.1°C for a +1.5°C target and to 0.2°C for +2°C.